 For a couple in their 20's with no fertility problems, the chance of conceiving within one month of trying naturally is around 20% to 25%, at best.
 Their chance of conceiving naturally over a period of 9 to 12 months is around 85%.
 This chance of natural conception decreases with the woman’s age, the amount of time trying to conceive, and fertility risk factors.

 IVF is a type of assisted reproductive technology performed by fertility doctors.
 Since the first successful IVF treatment in the U.K. in 1978, five million IVF babies have been born worldwide.
 Of all the fertility treatments, IVF has the highest success rates for most couples.
-For the 10% to 15% of couples who turn out to need fertility treatment, knowing about IVF and your chances of having a baby from IVF at the outset will help you more proactively seek a fertility doctor about IVF while your chance of IVF success are still good.
+For the 10% to 15% of couples who turn out to need fertility treatment, knowing about IVF and your chances of having a baby from IVF at the outset will help you seek a fertility doctor about IVF while your chances of IVF success are still good.

 In an IVF treatment, your doctor prescribes medications, often including hormonal injections, to stimulate your ovaries to produce mature eggs, monitors your ovarian stimulation and ovarian follicle development with blood tests and ultrasound, and takes the eggs out of your ovaries in a procedure called egg retrieval.